 The Danto or Tapir as it is known in Honduras is a mammal that is part of our Honduran fauna.
-It is from the genus of perissodactyls in the Tapiridae family.
-In Honduras Tapirus bairdii is native to our land.
+It is of the genus of perissodactyla mammals of the family Tapiridae.
+In Honduras, the Tapirus bairdii is native to our land.

 Similar to domestic pigs, they stand out for having a long snout in the shape of a small proboscis, used to feed on herbs and roots that constitute their main food.

-Their trunk is very useful for feeding on aquatic plants in swamps that are usually their preferred habitats.
-Males use it for mating fights against their rivals.
+Their trunk is very useful for feeding on aquatic plants in the swamps that are usually their preferred habitats.
+Males use it for mating fights against rivals.

 There are 5 species of Tapir:

-- Baird’s tapir, Tapirus bairdii (The one that currently lives in Honduras)
+- Baird’s tapir, Tapirus bairdii (The one currently living in Honduras)

 - Brazilian tapir, Tapirus terrestris